vaderangry/PhpJsonRpc/README.md

  - JSON-RPC 2.0 full conformance (batch requests, notification, positional and named arguments, etc)​.
  - Fast start with default routing based on php namespaces.
  - Flexible custom routing for your requirements.
+ - Tool for chain handle requests and responses based on *Chain of Responsibility* pattern.
+ - Type casting based on pattern matching.
  - Fully unit tested.

 ## Installation